 Summer is finally here!
-While we are sure you are busy enjoying the warmer weather and not having classes all week, you might be starting to plan for your next semester.
+While we are sure you are busy enjoying the warmer weather and not having classes all week, you might be starting to plan for your next semester at the University of Akron.
 This planning might involve thinking about your living situation for the upcoming semester.

-There are many University of Akron off campus housing options available to upperclassmen.
-Some of these options include renting a house or renting an off-campus apartment.
+There are many off campus housing University of Akron options available to upperclassmen.
+Some of these options include renting a house or renting an Akron off-campus apartment.
 If you are thinking about having one of these housing options being your home away from home next semester, read our list of pros and cons for Akron student housing below.

 Pro Off-Campus Student Apartment: Low Maintenance

-One of the benefits of living in an off-campus student apartment is that apartment living is relatively low maintenance.
-Renting a house comes with more space, and while this is a perk, which we’ll get into later, this also means more cleaning and even yard work.
+One of the benefits of living in an off-campus apartments Akron is that apartment living is relatively low maintenance.
+Renting a house comes with more space, and while this is a perk, which we’ll get into later, this also means more cleaning and sometimes even yard work.
 Meanwhile, renting an apartment means you’ll have less space to clean.
 When your living space is less hassle, you as a student can focus on other more important things.